 5. Legal Basis for processing your information

-Under the GDPR and the DPA, we must have a legal reason to collect, keep and use your data.
+Under the UK GDPR and the DPA, we must have a legal reason to collect, keep and use your data.
 We rely on the following legal basis for processing your data:

 - Legitimate Interests